-Check lists can be very important in emergency situations as staff and visitors may be under intense stress and important decisions needs to be made [Theme 6].
+Check lists can be very important in emergency operations as staff and visitors may be under intense stress and important decisions needs to be made.
 It is also very important that everyone knows what to do in case of emergencies.
-Consequently, the description of procedures (including roles and responsibilities) is of major importance in relation to emergency operations, and it is essential that the information is easily available, or even displayed, for both staff and visitors.
-Furthermore, the station manager and staff are advised to rehearse these procedures at least annually to be prepared for emergency situations.
+The description of procedures (including roles and responsibilities) is therefore of major importance in relation to emergency operations, and it is essential that the information is available and easily seen by both staff and visitors.
+Furthermore, station manager and staff are advised to rehearse these procedures at least annually to be prepared for emergency situations.

-It is essential to have one key person at the station that is responsible for coordinating activities and to keep a log of activities and information regarding the operation.
-This person should remain on the station, gather relevant information, contact relevant people, and be responsible for debriefing at the station and reporting to station staff/director/board.
-It is important to stay calm, get advice from relevant sources (e.g. police, medical experts, back office, etc.) and to have guiding response rules.
+It is essential to have one central person at the station to coordinate activities and to keep a log of activities and information regarding the operation.
+This person should remain on the station, gather relevant information, contact relevant people, keep a log of activities and information, and be responsible for debriefing at the station and reporting.
+It is important to stay calm, get advice and to have guiding response rules.
 At unstaffed stations, the group should identify a person to take lead of the emergency operation.

-All emergency operations are also a potential risk for rescue personnal.
+All emergency operations are also a potential risk for rescue personnel.
 Station management should therefore prevent individuals from initiating rescue missions of their own as they risk putting themselves in danger and thus worsening the emergency operation and adding risks to the rescue personnel.
 Station management should stay calm and ensure that all elements of the rescue operation are conducted in a safe manner to prevent people from injuring themselves and limit the risks of the emergency operation.

 In remote locations help may be far away and communication can be a challenge.
-It may therefore not be possible for staff at the station to take care of communication with relatives, insurance companies, the press or others with interest in the emergency operation.
-It can therefore be a good idea to have a 'back office' (a person) at the owner institution, who can take care of certain elements of the operation, and the communication staff to focus on the emergency operation at the station.
+It may therefore not be possible for people working at remote stations to take care of communications with relatives, insurance companies, the press or others with interest in the emergency operation.
+It can therefore be a good idea to have a 'back office' (a person) at the owner institution, who can take care of certain elements of the operation, and the communication and follow up activities related to the emergency operation.
+This will allow station staff to focus on the emergency operation at the station.